Kara Sea

 The Kara Sea (Note: /ˈkɑːrə/ KAHR-ə; Карское море, /ru/) is a marginal sea, separated from the Barents Sea to the west by the Kara Strait and Novaya Zemlya, and from the Laptev Sea to the east by the Severnaya Zemlya archipelago.
 Ultimately the Kara, Barents and Laptev Seas are all extensions of the Arctic Ocean north of Siberia.

 The Kara Sea's northern limit is marked geographically by a line running from Cape Kohlsaat in Graham Bell Island, Franz Josef Land, to Cape Molotov (Arctic Cape), the northernmost point of Komsomolets Island in Severnaya Zemlya.

 The Kara Sea is roughly 1,450 km long and 970 km wide with an area of around 880000 km2 and a mean depth of 110 m.

 Its main ports are Novy Port and Dikson and it is important as a fishing ground although the sea is ice-bound for all but two months of the year.
 The Kara Sea contains the East-Prinovozemelsky field (an extension of the West Siberian Oil Basin), containing significant undeveloped petroleum and natural gas.
 In 2014, US government sanctions resulted in Exxon having until 26 September to discontinue its operations in the Kara Sea.

 Name origin

-It is named after the Kara river (flowing into Baydaratskaya Bay), which is now relatively insignificant but which played an important role in the Russian conquest of northern Siberia.
-The Kara river name is derived from a Nenets word meaning 'hummocked ice'.
+It is named after the Kara River (flowing into Baydaratskaya Bay), which is now relatively insignificant but which played an important role in the Russian conquest of northern Siberia.
+The name kara itself is derived from a Nenets word meaning 'hummocked ice'.
+Alternatively, it is thought to be derived from the Turkic word kara, meaning 'black'.